snac-cooperative/technical-docs/Specifications/Identity Reconciliation.md

 * The identity reconciliation engine may be used as a search engine within SNAC by limiting the stages performed and providing a query constellation with only the parts interested in finding.
 For example, to search for a name, a query constellation with that name may be passed to the reconciliation engine.
 The process would be the same to search for an entity that is associated with a given place, occupation, or exist dates.
 * Based on the highly parallelizable nature of the independent stages followed by the coalescer, the identity reconciliation engine maybe implemented (or enhanced) using the [Map-Reduce Framework](http://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) on a large cluster.

+# Stage Designs

+The following stages are proposed for the Identity Reconciliation Engine:

+* Candidate Constellation producing stages. *These stages produce lists of candidate constellations.*
+  * Elastic Search Name Entry (Heading)
+  * Elastic Search Name (Name-only)
+  * Exist Dates
+  * Occupation
+  * Place
+* Candidate Constellation list modifying stages. *These stages take lists of candidate constellations and modify or replace the scores for the input results.*
+  * Name Entry Length
+  * SNAC Degree Sort
+* Multi-Stage.  *This stage allows the execution engine to run multiple stages in sequence, feeding the results of one stage as the input to the next.
+It results in one final list of candidate constellations from all independent stages it ran.*